National Task Force: Selection

 Applicants who meet the basic requirements are then tested on their physical and psychological stamina during two 2 day periods.

-If successful they're invited to attend a grueling 10 day selection course in the field, At the end of the recruitment process an average of 6-10% of the candidates remain and progress to the roughly 7 months long operator training course.
+If successful they're invited to attend a grueling 10 day selection course in the field.
+At the end of the recruitment process an average of 6-10% of the candidates remain and progress to the roughly 7 months long operator training course.

-Candidates not already serving as police officers undergo a shorter, compressed police training roughly 18 months in length (including a 6 month probationary service period) to become badged police officers prior to attending the operator training course.
+Candidates not already serving as police officers undergo a shorter, compressed police training roughly 18 months in length (including a 6-month probationary service period) to become badged police officers prior to attending the operator training course.

 Service

 Members of the NTF work full-time in the force.

 At the units inception the operators used to work two weeks on the unit followed by two weeks of regular police work, but as the need for them increased they changed it to full-time to cope with the demand and the need for more training.
 Most members have prior military service and as of recently direct application from the military to the unit is possible.

 About 50% of the day-to-day work is dedicated to training, with the remaining 50% consisting of readiness and operational missions.
 The majority of the units operational taskings comes from the Swedish Security Service, being the agency with the primary responsibility for counter terrorism and counter extremism.
 The unit perform roughly 100 operational missions per year.

 The NTF has a close and active cooperation with the military, they have aviation support via the Air Force's UH-60 Black Hawks and regularly train with their military counterpart, the Special Operations Task Group.

 The NTF also has an active cooperation with several equivalent units in Europe in place via the ATLAS counter terrorism network, especially with other Nordic units such as the Danish AKS and the Norwegian Delta.

 For maritime operations the NTF is supported by the Coast Guard, whose National boarding group operates rigid-hulled inflatable boats.

-Armament & equipment

-The NTF are issued a wide variety of weapons, namely being the MP5 submachine gun, and LWRC M6 and LWRC REPR rifles.

-As well as shotguns.
-In addition, all operators are equipped with the SIG Sauer P226 pistol as a sidearm, which is the standard sidearm used by all Swedish police officers.

-Snipers are equipped with the Sako TRG M10 Sniper Weapon System in .338 Lapua Magnum.
+Equipment

 The special equipment of the NTF is significantly different from that of the ordinary police.
 Operators are equipped with different radios, as wells as vest and uniforms from American manufacturer Crye Precision, ballistic Ops Core helmets and AN/PVS-31 night vision goggles.
 They distinguish themselves from other Swedish police by the green uniforms worn while operating in uniform.